 In an article Shalin wrote shortly before his passing, he reflected on his experience.
 “Had I not been pushed to this limit” he said, “I would not have cultivated a deep appreciation of the beautiful gift of life and of everything around me.
 I also would not have thought intensely about the legacy I intend to leave behind and how I wanted to impact the world in a positive way before my exit.”

 Like so many others, Peace Corps Director Carrie Hessler-Radelet was deeply inspired by Shalin and at his memorial service spoke of the impact he made.
 “He reminded us that the opposite of death is not life, it is purpose.
 Our stories only come to an end when the reasons to keep telling them fade away, and that is why I know that Shalin’s legacy of love and light will live on forever.”

+A memorial fund has been established in Shalin’s honor.
 All donations to the Shalin Shah Memorial Fund will support approved Peace Corps Partnership Program (PCPP) drinking water and sanitation projects in Peru, honoring Shalin’s memory and commitment to improving access to clean water in Peruvian communities.